jnozzi/cocoadev.com/markdown/NSTableWithMultirowNSCell.md

-Is there any way to create General/NSTableView with multi-row cells (like, for example, Excel) for displaying more than a few words?
+Is there any way to create NSTableView with multi-row cells (like, for example, Excel) for displaying more than a few words?

 ----

-You can use a custom General/NSCell subclass, and do whatever you like.
+You can use a custom NSCell subclass, and do whatever you like.

 ----

 can you have rows of different heights in one matrix?
-I read in the General/NSMatrix class that this was not an option.
+I read in the NSMatrix class that this was not an option.
 I think I've seen it, but I have yet to find any examples.

 ----

-Check out General/RowResizableViews at [http://www.eng.uwaterloo.ca/~ejones/software/osx-tableview.html]
+Check out RowResizableViews at [http://www.eng.uwaterloo.ca/~ejones/software/osx-tableview.html]

 ----

-I can't get General/ReResizableViews demo app to run on Panther.
+I can't get ReResizableViews demo app to run on Panther.
 Anyone having any luck?

-2004-04-17 08:57:42.612 General/RowResizableViews[10764] *** Assertion failure in -[iPhotoLibraryDataSource init], iPhotoLibraryDataSource.m:172
+2004-04-17 08:57:42.612 RowResizableViews[10764] *** Assertion failure in -[iPhotoLibraryDataSource init], iPhotoLibraryDataSource.m:172
-2004-04-17 08:57:42.614 General/RowResizableViews[10764] An uncaught exception was raised
+2004-04-17 08:57:42.614 RowResizableViews[10764] An uncaught exception was raised
-2004-04-17 08:57:42.614 General/RowResizableViews[10764] Error getting albums
+2004-04-17 08:57:42.614 RowResizableViews[10764] Error getting albums
-2004-04-17 08:57:42.615 General/RowResizableViews[10764] *** Uncaught exception: <General/NSInternalInconsistencyException> Error getting albums
+2004-04-17 08:57:42.615 RowResizableViews[10764] *** Uncaught exception: <NSInternalInconsistencyException> Error getting albums

-General/RowResizableViews has exited due to signal 5 (SIGTRAP).
+RowResizableViews has exited due to signal 5 (SIGTRAP).

 ----